jozu-ai/kitops/docs/src/docs/deploy.md

 `$MODELKIT_REF`: The ModelKit to pull (required).
 `$UNPACK_PATH`: Where to unpack the ModelKit (normally you’d want a `volumeMount` here).
 This is required and will default to `/home/user/modelkit`.
 `$UNPACK_FILTER`: Optional filter to limit what is unpacked (e.g., just the model, or model + code).
-The filter format is the same as the [–filter command line argument](./cli/cli-reference.md) for the Kit CLI.
+The filter format is the same as the [--filter command line argument](./cli/cli-reference.md) for the Kit CLI.
 `$COSIGN_KEY`: Path to the key that should be used for verification, mounted inside the init container (e.g., from a Kubernetes secret).
 `$COSIGN_CERT_IDENTITY`: Signing identity for keyless signing.
 `$COSIGN_CERT_OIDC_ISSUER`: OIDC issuer for keyless signer identity.